aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-versioning.md

 ## Versioning Your Plugin

-The Aragon OSx protocol has an on-chain versioning system built-in.
+The Aragon OSx protocol has an on-chain versioning system built-in and distinguishes between releases and builds.

 Given a version tag `RELEASE.BUILD`, we can infer that: